lrheault/lrheault.github.io/_pages/home.md

 excerpt: <br/>
 ---

 I was an Associate Professor in the Department of Political Science at the University of Toronto until 2024, before moving to the private sector.
 Thank you to my former students and colleagues for the many years spent learning and teaching new skills at UofT.
-This website is an archive to materials related to my activities as a scholar.

 As a scholar, my interests focused on data sciences, in particular machine learning and methods for "text as data."
 I taught statistical methods and Canadian politics.